stomt/stomt-unreal-plugin/README.md

 PublicDependencyModuleNames.AddRange(new string[] { "StomtPlugin" }); // Add "StomtPlugin" String
 ```

-3. Open your project and enable the plugin. `Edit -> Plugins -> Widgets -> STOMT Plugin`
+3. Restart Unreal Editor, open your project and enable the plugin. `Edit -> Plugins -> Widgets -> StomtPlugin`

 4. Check `Show Plugin Content` and `Show Engine Content` in the bottom right corner of your editor (view options).

 <img alt="Events" src="https://i.imgur.com/YoTY7w6.png" />

-5. Place the `ExampleActor` in your scene and press play.
-(Press 'E' to toggle the widget on/off)
+5. Place the `ExampleActor` in your scene.

+6. Click play to run the game and show the feedback widget by pressing `E`.

+_You should now see the feedback form window in your game.
+Try to toggle "I wish"/"I like" and send a test stomt to "My Game" (The default test target).
+Then continue with [Configuration](#configuration)._

 ## Configuration